Women’s rights charity at the forefront of the movement to end forced marriage welcomes new criminal offence in Scotland

 As in England and Wales, Scottish civil courts retain the power to implement Forced Marriage Protection Orders, if a person is at risk of forced marriage.
 Anyone found guilty of breaching a Forced Marriage Protection Order in Scotland, England or Wales, can face prison.

-The Iranian and Kurdish Women’s Rights Organisation (IKWRO), which represents women and girls from Middle Eastern, North African and Afghan communities, has been at the forefront of the campaign to criminalise Forced Marriage across the UK over the last decade, is celebrating this crucial step forward in the movement to end forced marriage.
+The Iranian and Kurdish Women’s Rights Organisation (IKWRO), which represents women and girls from Middle Eastern, North African and Afghan communities, and has been at the forefront of the campaign to criminalise Forced Marriage across the UK over the last decade, welcomes this vital progress in the movement to end forced marriage.